sagikazarmark/caddy-k8s-admission/README.md

 }
 ```

-## Built-in Handlers
+## Built-in Controllers

 ### `always_allow`

-A simple handler that always allows admission requests.
+A simple controller that always allows admission requests.
 Useful for testing or as a default fallback.

 ```caddyfile
 k8s_admission always_allow